ASP.NET Core 10 · React 19 · PostgreSQL

 What does the single-developer license mean? +

 One developer, unlimited commercial products.
-You can build and sell as many SaaS products as you want using DotForge as the base.
-You cannot resell DotForge itself as a template or boilerplate to other developers.
+You can build and sell as many SaaS products as you want using DotPlate as the base.
+You cannot resell DotPlate itself as a template or boilerplate to other developers.

 Stop rebuilding